Mobile Pastured Eggs:

 2-It takes more time

-Regular movement of the mobile chicken houses also means more labor is spent on the operation.
+Regular movement of the mobile chicken houses also means you have to spend more labor on the operation.
 While you have the standard amount of time to gather the eggs, you do need to figure extra time to move the mobile chicken houses.

 3-There are more predator threats

 This disadvantage applies to any operation where the chickens are outside.
+Chickens are defenseless creatures, and almost any predator would snap one up given the chance.
 Some free-range and pasture-raised operations reduce predator threats by using fences and netting.

 Mobile-pastured egg operations, however, are not able to use fencing or netting efficiently because of the regular movement.
-The best solution is having guard dogs or other animals to protect against predators.
+The best solution is to have guard dogs or other animals to protect against predators.

 4-Hens tend to lay fewer eggs